symbol/symbol-docs/source/concepts/mosaic.rst

 .. warning:: The configuration presented is NOT intended to be used on the public network.
 These are the parameters used for the Catapult Testnet version (MIJIN_TEST).

 Mosaics are part of what makes the Smart Asset System unique and flexible.
-Mosaics are fixed assets on the NEM blockchain that can represent a set of multiple identical things that do not change.
+They are fixed assets on the NEM blockchain that can represent a set of multiple identical things that do not change.

+Each mosaic is defined by a variety of attributes such as name, quantity, divisibility and transferability.

 A mosaic could be as simple as a token, but it could also represent a set of more specialized assets like: reward points, shares of stock, signatures, status flags, votes or even other currencies.

-Each Mosaic is defined by a variety of attributes such as name, description, quantity, divisibility, transferability and more.

-Mosaics are held within :doc:`accounts <account>`, and can be transferred between them to represent a surprising variety of transactions such as: registering a signature, updating the status of an item, casting a vote, or simply passing coins or points between accounts.

 .. _mosaic-definition-transaction: